What testing options are available on campus?

 What should I do if I am presenting the symptoms of coronavirus?

 Faculty and staff experiencing symptoms while in the office, should distance themselves immediately from anyone in the area and leave the office.
-You can contact the Ochsner COVID info hotline 24/7 at 844.888.2772 or contact your preferred medical provider for additional guidance.
-Your identifying and medical information will be kept confidential.
+Contact your preferred medical provider for additional guidance.